insqu/sc/README.md

 (await ethers.provider.getBalance(accounts[0])).toString()
 ```

-One final thing before we can deploy our contract: we need some ether in our Rinkeby test network
+One final thing before we can deploy our contract: we need some ether in our Goerli test network

-## Getting some Rinkeby eth
+## Getting some Goerli eth
-The best way to do this is to simply search for a _Rinkeby faucet_ using a web browser, and provide the faucet with one of the account numbers in the list you returned when you ran `accounts = await ethers.provider.listAccounts()`\
+The best way to do this is to simply search for a _goerli faucet_ using a web browser, and provide the faucet with one of the account numbers in the list you returned when you ran `accounts = await ethers.provider.listAccounts()`\
 It is simplest to use the first account number returned, so we will do that.
 Once you have received some test network eth, you should be able to run `(await ethers.provider.getBalance(accounts[0])).toString()` and see a positive number!

-## Deploying our contract on the Rinkeby network
+## Deploying our contract on the Goerli network
-Now we are ready to deploy our contract on the Rinkeby test network.
+Now we are ready to deploy our contract on the Goerli test network.
 We can run:
 ```
-npx hardhat test --network rinkeby
+npx hardhat test --network goerli
 ```
 > note: we may have to wait while a block is created
 Once this is complete, we can return to our Alchemy tab in our browser and look up the contract that was created\